 Brand growth is very important, so utilizing as many social platforms as possible helps every bit.
 I make sure all of them are consistent with the content I do and keep anything irrelevant out of the light.
 This way, the content matches and flows between the platforms that you use.

 With so many apps, it can be a little difficult to keep up.
 If the app allows scheduling, I make sure I take full advantage of that and schedule posts for the best time.
-This would be an hour or so before the peak number of followers or subscribers that will be online for that day.
+This would be an hour or so before the peak number of followers or subscribers will be online for that day.

 My main fear was giving up due to how negative people would react to my content.
 I feel that is everyone’s fear; although, I could be wrong.
 Dealing with my first set of negative comments was a bit frustrating.
 I felt like responding; however, I held back at first.
 I just focused on responding to the positive ones.
 Now when I get them, I ignore for the most part, but some just need to hear what I think about their opinion.